Samit16/Citra-Chain/README.md

     ```

 4.  **Open in Browser**
-    Visit `http://localhost:3000` to see the application.
+    Visit `https://citrachain.vercel.app/` to see the application.

 ---

 ## 📸 Demo

-*(Add a GIF or Screenshot of your application flow here)*

 > "Connecting the zest of the earth with the speed of the chain." 🍊-⛓️